 The network comprises bilateral staff exchanges between partner institutions as well as central gatherings that bring together individual researchers working on specific, interrelated issues and challenges.
-These latter events—which thus far have been held in Huddersfield and Belfast, with future events planned for Chicago and Stockholm—are designed to be intentionally open-ended, exploratory, and collaborative.
+These latter events—which thus far have been held in Huddersfield and Belfast, with future events planned in the USA in 2019—are designed to be intentionally open-ended, exploratory, and collaborative.
 These symposia aim to nurture new questions around conceptual disturbances and to facilitate a practice of speculative thought in new music: ‘What are the urgent questions for your practice?’
 ‘What don't you know but want to find out?’
 ‘What might your work become?’

 We offer a nurturing, shared space—a salon philosophique—for our network partners to engage in playful conversation to explore conditions of possibility for their speculations.
 The network is designed not as a place to present what we have already learned but rather as a place to explore what we don’t yet know or don’t yet understand, and to do so in a way that is collaborative, interactive, curious, and risky.